frostx9/javascript-bootcamp/13.Promise/notes_async_await.md

 async function handlePromise(){
   const val =  await p     // Await Key Word use always infront of the promise and stored into a varaiable and work only inside in the async function
 }

+## How Fetch Work

+fetch() => Returns A Promise.
+After Promise Fullfiled it will give response object, which is readable stream

+*To Convert Readable Stram in json format we use **.json()** Method*

+Again .json() retrun a pronise object.
+When promise resolved it finally give the result / json value